Tax

 1. Reserve 30-40% of Every Payment for Taxes

 A common rule of thumb is to set aside roughly 30-40% of your income for taxes and social contributions.
-Check our gross-to-net calculations for 2026 to find the exact percentage for your situation.
+Check our gross-to-net calculations for 2026 to find the exact percentage for your situation, and read our detailed guide on how much to save for taxes in 2026.
 Many Dutch freelancers routinely put about 40% of their profit into a savings reserve for income tax and the annual healthcare premium (Zvw).
 This way, when the income tax bill comes, you have the funds ready.

 2. Always Separate Your VAT Collections